mksir12/autouplaodinggg/README.md

 > It is recommended to checkout a tag and use it instead of using as the master branch, as there is a possibility for master branch to have bug / error / conflicts during merges.<br>
 > Checkout a tag using the command `git checkout tags/<TAG>`
 2. Checkout a release tag/version that you wish to use `git checkout tags/2.0`
-2. Install necessary packages ```pip install -r requirements.txt```
+3. Install necessary packages ```pip install -r requirements/requirements.txt```
-3. Grand execute permission for user. `chmod u+x auto_upload.py`
+4. Grand execute permission for user. `chmod u+x auto_upload.py`
-4. Copy `config.env` from `samples/assistant` folder to cloned project root.
+5. Copy `config.env` from `samples/assistant` folder to cloned project root.
-5. Fill out the required values in `config.env`
+6. Fill out the required values in `config.env`
 > Ensure that you have optional dependencies installed. <br>
 > - [MediaInfo](https://mediaarea.net/en/MediaInfo/Download/Ubuntu)
 > - [FFmpeg](https://ffmpeg.org/download.html)
 > - unrar
 > - [mktorrent](https://github.com/pobrn/mktorrent): Use --use_mktorrent flag.
 (Create .torrent using mktorrent instead of torf)
-6. Run the script using [Python3](https://www.python.org/downloads/) (If you're having issues or torf isn't installing, try python3.9)
+7. Run the script using [Python3](https://www.python.org/downloads/) (If you're having issues or torf isn't installing, try python3.9)
 > Run command template ```python3 auto_upload.py -t <TRACKERS> -p "<FILE_OR_FOLDER_TO_BE_UPLOADED>" [OPTIONAL ARGUMENTS 1] [OPTIONAL ARGUMENTS 2...]```
 > Please see Bare Metal Installation and Upgrade Wiki for details instructions.